evyncke/opsec-probe-attribution/draft-vyncke-opsec-probe-attribution.md

 Plus, another one "description" which is a URI pointing a document describing the measurement.

+# Out-of-band Probe Attribution

+When it is not possible to include the "probe description URI" in the probe packet itself, then a specific URI must be constructed based on the source address of the probe packet following {{!RFC8615}}, e.g., for a probe source address of 2001:db8::dead, the following URI are constructed:

+- if the reverse DNS record for 2001:db8::dead exists, e.g., "example.net", then the URI is "https://example.net/.well-known/probing.txt" ;

+- else (or in addition), the URI is "https://\[2001:db8::dead\]/.well-known/probing.txt".
+Of course, there will be a certificate verification issue.

+The constructed URI must be a reference to the "Probe description Text" (see {{text}}).

 # In-band Probe Attribution

 When the desired measurement allows for it, one "probe description URI" should be included in the payload of all probes sent.
 This could be: